 Bongo John is an audio-video veteran.
 He is an innovator, an enlightened soul, and an explorer of aural-visual ideas and dreams.

-Bongo John has over 20 years of experience as a recording-engineer (Studio 313 & Bongo John Studio) in lieu of his 43 years drumming.
+Bongo John has over 20 years of experience as a recording engineer (Studio 313 & Bongo John Studio) in lieu of his 44 years drumming.
 He is a prolific composer & musician with a substantial collection of original works.

 Recording engineering is his mainstay and is the place where he feels most at home.
 Having worked professionally at Studio 313 in Morrisville, NC full-time for almost four years, additional experience was gained doing part-time work for various local studios including session work as a drummer & percussionist.
-Bongo has recorded almost 60 artists/bands in the past 12 years collectively at both studios.
+Bongo has recorded over 70 artists/bands in the past 12 years collectively at both studios.

 John makes every effort in appeasing the vision of any given artist - not only basing mixes on reference material, but also by engaging the artist on a production level that maximizes creativity; to not only listen critically, but also to hear out what an artist has to say on all levels throughout the recording & mixing process.

-With extensive experience in ProTools, Logic Pro X, Sonar Platinum, and Cubase Pro 10 digital audio workstations, maximizing the creativity and minimizing the rigors of technology is key.
+With extensive experience in ProTools, Cubase 12 Pro, Logic Pro X and Sonar Platinum digital audio workstations, maximizing the creativity and minimizing the rigors of technology is key.

 As a percussionist, Bongo John has an eclectic and unorthodox approach to creating rhythms, often exploring unique configurations of percussion - from traditional Afro-Cuban and West Indian instrumentation to utilizing sample triggering technology to create an acoustic-electric pseudo-organic sound.